 The quick answer is that Go does not support constant arrays, maps or slices.
 However, there are some great workarounds.

 Go has become increasingly popular in recent years, especially in my local area.
 It has been consistently displacing other backend languages like Ruby, Python, C# and Java.
+Go is wanted for its simplicity, explicitness, speed, and low memory consumption.

 I’ve found that it’s pretty rare that I need recursion in application code, but every once in a while I need to write a function that operates on a tree of unknown depth, such as a JSON object, and that’s often best solved recursively.
+Even though recursion is rare, it is important to recognize when a problem is best solved recursively so that we can implement a good solution when the time comes.

 If you’re new to Bitcoin and cryptocurrency, you may have heard the common phrase not your keys not your coins.
+While self-custody isn’t for everyone, it’s the only way to truly have exclusive control over your funds.
+If that’s what you’re into, read on.

 Choosing the right dependencies is a difficult task.
 Assuming the developer of an application is the best programmer in the world, the “best” thing to do would be to write the entire codebase alone.
+This would eliminate the bugs, vulnerabilities, and malicious intrusions of inferior developers.

 While encryption does involve various methods of encoding data, the two are absolutely not interchangeable.
 In fact, if you get them mixed up it can result in serious data breaches and security vulnerabilities.